google/zetasql/docs/datetime_functions.md

 +   `start_datetime`: The starting `DATETIME` value.
 +   `end_datetime`: The ending `DATETIME` value.
 +   `granularity`: The datetime part that represents the granularity.
-    This can be:
+If you have passed in `DATETIME` values for the first arguments, `granularity` can be:

       + `NANOSECOND`